johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-policies/AllowTokenBindingForUrls.md

 # AllowTokenBindingForUrls

 ## Configure the list of sites for which Microsoft Edge will attempt to establish a Token Binding with (obsolete)
-> OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 129.
+> OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge version 129.

 ## Supported versions